-This is a question that we hear quite often, which stands to reason since a lot of whey protein’s benefits are due to its relatively high branched-chain amino acid content.
+A: This is a question that we hear quite often, which stands to reason since a lot of whey protein’s benefits are due to its relatively high branched-chain amino acid content.
 The BCAAs are a group of three amino acids — leucine, isoleucine and valine — which, studies have shown, reduce exercise fatigue, lower cortisol levels and promote anabolism (muscle building).
 However, to appreciate any ergogenic benefit from BCAAs, supplementation research shows that you must take in a minimum of 3 grams of leucine per serving — and you should take even more if you have a lot of muscle or train intensely or for long durations.

 If you take a close look at most whey protein products, you will quickly see that they contain approximately 2 grams of leucine, 1 gram of isoleucine and 1 gram of valine per 20-gram scoop.
 So if you are only taking a whey-protein supplement with hopes of getting all that the BCAAs have to offer, then you are shortchanging yourself.

 What to Take: We recommend taking at least 5 grams of BCAAs every time you drink a protein shake, especially 30 to 60 minutes before and after training or competing.